BladeRunnerJS/scaling-js-apps/services/input_services.md

 In the services overview we talked about how using MVVM and Services allows us to test full features in isolation.
 In this part of the exercise we're going to do exactly that.
+We'll demonstrate how to achieve two types of test:

+1. Create an instance of the View Model, interact with it, and ensure that it results in the expected service interactions.
+2. Force the Service to interact with the View Model and then verify the View Model state.

+This way we're testing how UI interactions result in service interactions and how service events are reflected in UI state.

-Create a new file called `InputFeatureTest.js` in `input/tests/test-unit/js-test-driver/tests/` and update it to look as follows:
+Let's start by creating a new file called `InputFeatureTest.js` in `input/tests/test-unit/js-test-driver/tests/` and update it to look as follows to add the Test Suite:

 ```js
 'use strict';